MUSIC EDUCATION | Shaping Tomorrow’s Sounds

 Instructor of Music | derek.frank@bakerU.edu

 B.M.
-Indiana University, M.M.
+University of Colorado at Boulder, M.M.
 University of Missouri at Kansas City

 Office: Owens 106 | 785.594.4578